-This unit gives you the opportunity to critically evaluate the role of evidence-based, ethical practice through investigation of a self-identified area of challenge and opportunity drawn from a clinical/professional issue previously studied in your masters course.
-The area of study must be measurable, appropriate for the level of the course and extend the topic/issue as it relates to your workplace.
-As a future health care leader, it is essential for you to be able to apply a theoretical foundation in the leadership and development of independent initiatives in your workplace.
+This unit gives you the opportunity to critically evaluate the role of evidence-based, ethical practice through investigation of a self-identified area of challenge and opportunity drawn from a clinical/professional issue previously studied in their masters course.
+The area of study must be measurable, appropriate for the level of the course and extend the topic/issue as it relates to a student's workplace.
+As future health care leaders, it is essential for you to be able to apply a theoretical foundation in the leadership and development of independent initiatives in their workplace.
 This unit gives you an opportunity to apply a range of advanced knowledge and skills that foster culturally safe, high-quality health care through the creation of an effective solution to a unique administrative, leadership, educational or clinical challenge.